Find out about the annual review of your child's education, health and care plan or statement of special educational needs.

 At the meeting:

 - Be on time.
 You'll feel calmer and it will give you time to do what you need to do to feel ready.
-Take deep breaths, look over your notes and visit the toilet.
+Take deep breaths, look over your notes and visit the bathroom.

 - At the beginning of the meeting everyone should introduce themselves, but if this doesn't happen, ask them to do so.